jon-heard/obsidian-inline-scripts/README.md

 The result of the expansion is the same for both Expansion strings above, even though the second uses a "Javascript fenced code block".

-Pros to using "Javascript fenced code blocks":
+Benefits to using "Javascript fenced code blocks":
 - Syntax highlighting
 - No unwanted markdown formatting

-Cons:
+Drawbacks:
 - Takes longer to write
 - Takes up more space

-You can also surround the Test string in a regular "fenced code block".
-Ths provides no syntax highlighting, but still benefits from avoiding unwanted markdown formatting.
+You can also surround a Test string in a basic "fenced code block".
+This provides no syntax highlighting, but still allows avoiding unwanted markdown formatting.
 For example:

 > ^date$